History of the M1 Abrams: Future

 In September 2009, the Army Times and Marine Corps Times published reports that US Army researchers have begun the process of designing a version of the Abrams that will carry the M1A3 label.
 According to the reports, the Army is seeking to reduce the weight of the vehicle to approximately 60 tons from its current operational weight of roughly 75 tons.
 Additionally, the M1A3 may incorporate a new generation of advanced networking capabilities and enhanced armor protection.
 Other improvements are to include a lighter 120 mm gun, added road wheels with improved suspension, a more durable track, lighter armor, long-range precision armaments, and infrared camera and laser detectors.
 A new internal computer system is also planned, with current cabling replaced by fiber-optic cables that can reduce weight by two tons.
 The Army had planned to build prototypes by 2014 and to begin to field the first combat-ready M1A3s by 2017, but this never came to pass.
 Instead, the U.S. Army produced incremental improvements to the M1A2 in the system enhancement packages, culminating in the M1A2 SEPv3.
 The SEPv4 had begun testing when the program was cancelled.
 Instead, the Army would focus efforts on restarting development of the M1A3, which would again focus on reducing weight.

+M1E3 Abrams early prototype, North American International Auto Show 2026.